Jorritboer/research_internship_report/report.typ

   For a closed formula $phi$ solution to @eq:traces2, V has a winning strategy in the game $cal(G)(overline(phi),T_A)$ from $(overline(phi_i),(s,tau))$ iff the Büchi automaton $A$ accepts the tree $tau$ from $s$, i.e. $tau in L(A)(s)$.
 ] <lemma:3>

-The proof follows from a couple of key observations: the observation that the choices $V$ makes when $phi=diamond phi' $ correspond to what state to pick for the run $rho$ of $A$ on $tau$; the transition $R$ can pick when $phi= box phi'$ correspond to checking whether every infinite branch in the run has the maximum occuring priority even; and finally that the even priorities in the game correspond to the accepting states in the automaton.
+The proof follows from a couple of key observations: the observation that the choices $V$ makes when $phi=diamond phi' $ correspond to what transition to pick for the run $rho$ of $A$ on $tau$; the transition $R$ can pick when $phi= box phi'$ corresponds to checking that the maximum priority occuring infinitely often in every infinite branch is even.
 The concrete proof can be found in @appendix:lemma:3.
 However, as noted before, the proof of this lemma is only for the Büchi case (two parities).
 The hard step for higher priorities is reasoning about parity of the subformulas of the closed formula from the system of equations because they get big and convoluted quickly.
 The parity then depends on the alternation depth of these formulas (see @def:paritygame) which is hard for these large and complicated formulas.

 The proof of @th (for Büchi automata on trees) now follows from @lemma:0, @lemma:1, @th:game and @lemma:3.

 = Conclusion and Future Work <sec:conclusion>
-In this report we have shown a coalgebraic representation of Büchi automata, and more generally, parity tree automata.
+In this report we have shown a coalgebraic representation of Büchi automata, and more generally, parity tree automata @urabe2016coalgebraic.
 The construction relies upon two key ideas: working in the Kleisli category for the monad $cal(P)$ and deriving separate commuting diagrams for states with different parities and then utilizing fixed point equations for these different mappings for each parity.

 We explained the model in the Kleisli category in @sec:nd by showing how to construct a final coalgebra for finite words for a nondeterministic automaton.
 Subsequently we constructed a weakly final coalgebra to additionally obtain the infinite words within such a system.
 Building upon these ideas we derived the coalgebraic construction for parity tree automata in @results:buchi, making use of the modal mu-calculus explained in @sec:modal.

 In @sec:new we presented our alternate derivation of the coincidence results in @results:buchi.
-By applying game semantics we were able to give a more comprehensive proof of the results.
-Additionally, looking at this result through this alternate angle of game semantics can provide new insights.
+By applying game semantics we were able to give a more conceptual proof of the results.
+Additionally, looking at this result through this alternate angle of game semantics coul provide new insights.

 Seeing if this alternate derivation can shed new light onto the topic, for example connections to coalgebra automata which are based on game theoretic techniques @kupke2008coalgebraic, is one direction of future work that could build upon this report.
 Secondly, future work could look into proving @lemma:3 for parity automata.
 As explained in @sec:new, we were unable to prove this lemma for the most general case due to the complicated nature of the system of equations.
 Bridging this gap would complete the alternate derivation of the coincidence result for all parity tree automata.